MegatronKing/SVG-Android/README.md

 # SVG-Android
-support svg images for android 4.0+
+support svg images for android 4.0+ <br> <br>
+The library provides a generator to convert verctor or svg images to java classes.
+We can use those java classes to render images directly when drawn, it would be much faster than vectors， and it avoids compatibility issues.
+On the other hand, the support library has some powerful functions such as tinting, ajusting size, changing alpha both in java codes or xml files.

 ### Blog：http://blog.csdn.net/megatronkings